 Little’s multimedia music theatre work, Soldier Songs, based on interviews with veterans, received its New York City premiere in the inaugural Prototype Festival and was later presented by the Holland Festival.
 George Loomis, for Musical America, said, “[Little] has earned acclaim for the imaginative way he draws on his varied musical interests to produce arresting and coherent works.
 One might have expected some sort of stylistic hybrid, but Little’s music falls comfortably within the modern-day ‘classical’ idiom, his allusions to pop adding rhythmic verve and melodic appeal.”
 Seth Colter Walls, reviewing the commercial recording for eMusic, concluded that the piece was “thrillingly done.”
 Soldier Songs has quickly become part of the operatic repertoire, with performances in recent years by Los Angeles Opera, Atlanta Opera, San Diego Opera, and Des Moines Metro Opera, to name a few.
-Pittsburgh Opera offers a new live production of the work in the 2020-2021 season and Opera Philadelphia creates a new cinematic version, designed specifically for its Opera Philadelphia Chanel.
-This season also sees a film version of Little and Vavrek’s one-act comedy, Vinkensport, or The Finch Opera, produced by Houston Grand Opera in partnership with Austin Opera and Opera San Antonio.
+Opera Philadelphia presented a new cinematic version of the work in 2020.
+2020 also saw the creation of a film version of Little and Vavrek’s one-act comedy, Vinkensport, or The Finch Opera, produced by Houston Grand Opera in partnership with Austin Opera and Opera San Antonio.

-Other recent recordings include AGENCY, a major work for string quartet and electronics, recorded by the American Contemporary Music Ensemble (ACME) and Third Coast percussion (released October 2019); hold my tongue for voice, percussion, and electronics, released in April 2020 on Bec Plexus’ debut album STICKLIP.
-Upcoming releases include the premiere recording of Little oratorio with Royce Vavrek, AM I BORN, recorded by The Choir of Trinity Wall Street and NOVUS NY with Newspeak’s Mellissa Hughes as soloist, and Julian Wachner conducting; and new recordings of both Accumulation of Purpose and Elegy (monsters are real), on a solo album from Newspeak’s James Johnston.
+Other recent recordings include AGENCY, a major work for string quartet and electronics, recorded by the American Contemporary Music Ensemble (ACME) and Third Coast percussion (released October 2019); hold my tongue for voice, percussion, and electronics, released in April 2020 on Bec Plexus’ debut album STICKLIP; a new chamber version of Archaeology commissioned by Blythe Gaissert for her debut album Home, and the world premiere recording of The Crocus Palimpsest by Matt Haimovitz as part of his Primavera Project.
+Upcoming releases include the premiere recording of Little oratorio with Royce Vavrek, AM I BORN, recorded by The Choir of Trinity Wall Street and NOVUS NY with Newspeak’s Mellissa Hughes as soloist; and new recordings of both Accumulation of Purpose and Elegy (monsters are real), on a solo album from Newspeak’s James Johnston.

 Little is the founding artistic director and former drummer for the amplified chamber ensemble, Newspeak.
 Hailed as “potent” (Alex Ross), “innovative” (New York magazine), and “fierce” (Time Out New York), Newspeak explores the relationship of music and politics, while confronting head-on the boundaries between the classical and rock traditions.
 Newspeak released its first CD of commissioned works in November 2010, to critical acclaim.
 “You could call this punk classical,” Lucid Culture proclaimed, noting that the disc is “fearlessly aware, insightfully political (and) resolutely defiant.”
 The Washington Post wrote of their 2013 Washington DC performance, “Newspeak pretty much rules.”
-Newspeak is a founder of the New Music Bake Sale, which fostered contemporary classical community annually in Brooklyn from 2009-2016.
+Newspeak founded the New Music Bake Sale, which fostered contemporary classical community annually in Brooklyn from 2009-2016.
 They have been featured at the Park Avenue Armory, on the Ecstatic Music Festival, on the 25th anniversary Bang on a Can Marathon and made their international debut at the 2014 Holland Festival.
-They have released four commercial recordings, with a fifth to follow in 2021.
+They have released four commercial recordings, with a fifth on the way.

-Little’s music has been performed throughout the world—including in Dresden, London, Leipzig, Edinburgh, Milan, Zürich, San Francisco, Chicago, Los Angeles, Montréal, Brisbane, and at the Tanglewood, Aspen, MATA and Cabrillo Festivals.
-His work has been commissioned by The Metropolitan Opera / Lincoln Center Theater, The John F. Kennedy Center for the Performing Arts, Carnegie Hall, the Baltimore Symphony Orchestra / Marin Alsop, London Sinfonietta, Kronos Quartet, The Crossing, International Contemporary Ensemble, Beth Morrison Projects, Alarm Will Sound, Opéra de Montréal, Fort Worth Opera, Brooklyn Youth Chorus, Third Coast Percussion, and Dawn Upshaw / Bard Conservatory.
-In addition, his music has been presented by the Los Angeles Philharmonic, Chicago Symphony Orchestra, Holland Festival, Park Avenue Armory, Tanglewood Music Center, Jacob’s Pillow Dance Festival, International Festival of Arts and Ideas, Aspen Music Festival, Miller Theater (composer portrait), Mostly Mozart Festival, MCA Chicago, Prototype Festival, Gaudeamus Muziekweek, the Brooklyn Academy of Music, and the opera companies of Los Angeles, Philadelphia, Houston, Atlanta, Austin, Montréal, San Diego, Pittsburgh, New York (NYCO), Des Moines, and Fargo in North America, and in Europe, Augsburg, Saarbrücken, Bielefeld, and Schwerin.
+Little’s music has been performed throughout the world—including in Dresden, London, Leipzig, Edinburgh, Milan, Zürich, San Francisco, Havana, Chicago, Singapore, Los Angeles, Montréal, Brisbane, and at the Tanglewood, Aspen, MATA, Bang on a Can, and Cabrillo Festivals.
+His work has been commissioned by The Metropolitan Opera / Lincoln Center Theater, The John F. Kennedy Center for the Performing Arts, Carnegie Hall, the Baltimore Symphony Orchestra / Marin Alsop, London Sinfonietta, Kronos Quartet, The Crossing, Matt Haimovitz, Beth Morrison Projects, Alarm Will Sound, Opéra de Montréal, Fort Worth Opera, Brooklyn Youth Chorus, Third Coast Percussion, and Dawn Upshaw / Bard Conservatory.
+In addition, his music has been presented by the Los Angeles Philharmonic, Chicago Symphony Orchestra, Holland Festival, Park Avenue Armory, Tanglewood Music Center, Jacob’s Pillow Dance Festival, International Festival of Arts and Ideas, Aspen Music Festival, Miller Theatre (composer portrait), Mostly Mozart Festival, Museum of Contemporary Art Chicago, PROTOTYPE Festival, Gaudeamus Muziekweek, the Brooklyn Academy of Music, the Oregon Bach Festival and the opera companies of Los Angeles, Houston, Philadelphia, Montre´al, San Diego, Atlanta, Austin, New York (New York City Opera), Pittsburgh, San Antonio, Des Moines, and Fargo in North America, and Augsburg, Saarbrucken, Bielefeld, and Schwerin in Europe.

 Little has received awards and recognition from The American Academy of Arts and Letters, the Mid Atlantic Arts Foundation, Meet The Composer, the American Music Center, the Harvey Gaul Competition, BMI, and ASCAP.
 He holds degrees from Susquehanna University (2001), The University of Michigan (2002), and Princeton University (PhD, 2011), where his research explored the intersection of music and politics.
 His primary teachers have included Steven Mackey, Paul Lansky, William Bolcom, Michael Daugherty, David Mattingly, Patrick Long, and Osvaldo Golijov.